mpbmpb/SOPost/README.md

 * We should be able to up-vote or down-vote a post.
 We should also be able to see the current vote value.
 * In the main method, create a post, up-vote and down-vote it a few times and then display the the current vote value.

+## What I learned from this project
+How to mock DateTime.Now for testing purposes.
+How to capture the console output.
+How to use memorystream.
+How to use using block to automatically dispose of objects.

 <!-- GETTING STARTED -->
 ## Getting Started